Skip to content

 Reality checks before you apply

-- Housing help is the slowest.
-A rent grant, voucher, or shelter placement may require interviews, proof, landlord forms, or court steps.
+• Housing help is often slow.
+Rent help, vouchers, or shelter placement may require interviews, proof, landlord forms, or court steps.

-- Benefit amounts change.
-SNAP, HEAP, Medicaid income rules, and local rent programs can change by federal year, state budget, county, or funding status.
+• Benefit amounts change.
+SNAP, HEAP, Medicaid, and local rent programs can change by federal year, state budget, county, or funding status.

 Common mistakes to avoid